SirPryderi/CSCU9T6-Exam-Notes/README.md

 __The whole thing was out of scope, why did I even bother?__

 ## Clustering & Association Rules
+**Clustering** or **Cluster Analysis** is the task of grouping set of similar objects in a cluster, based on some similarity algorithm.

+![clustering]

+There are various ways of measuring similarity:

+- Numerical Data
+  - Euclidean Distance
+  - Manhattan Distance
+- Categorical Data
+  - Hamming Distance
+  - Jacard Coefficient
+- Combined Data
+  - Weighted normalized distance

+![manhattan-vs-euclidean-distance]

+### Mean Clustering
+`x̅` is the mean of a value `x` in a dataset with size `s`, and is obtained as:

+		x̅ = (Σ x) / s

+Clustering algorithms are able to find the mean of subsets that are called clusters, each with its mean.

+The goal of the K-Means clustering algorithm is to minimise the sum of square of distance from all data points to their means.

+Algorithm:
+- Pick K different points from the data and assume they centers
+- Repeat until stabilisation
+  - Assign each point to the closest cluster center
+  - Tune cluster centers

+The disadvantages of the k-means clustering are:
+- Assumes the clusters to be round
+- K needs to be given in advance
+- It assumes that all distances are equally important

+### Hierarchical Clustering Algorithm
+Algorithm:
+- Start with a cluster for each data point
+- Repeat until reached number of clusters (could be one)
+  - Joins the two clusters that are most similar
+  - Calculate new center

+### Market Basket Analysis
+**Market Basket Analysis** is a data mining technique that aims to discover co-occurence relationships between activities performed by a specific group of individuals.
+It is used, for instance, in reteil to understand the purchase behaviour of customers.
+Example: `IF CUSTOMER BOUGHT A THEN HE WILL BUY B`.
+The process of finding the relationship is called **association rule discovery**.

+- The **itemset** is the collection of one or more items.
+- The **support count** (σ) is the frequency of occurence of an itemset.
+- The **support** is the fraction of the transactions that contain an itemset.
+- The **frequent itemset** an itemset whose support is greater than a treshold.

+Association rules are expressed as X → Y, where X and Y are itemsets.
+Transaction rules are not symmetric.

+The **apriori** algorithm is capable of finding association rules from data.
+Steps:
+- Generate itemsets with a minimum support
+- Generate rules with a minimum confidence

 ## Time series Forecasting

 ---